What we do, and why we do it…

 Trustee

 I have been working to help and support children with high learning potential (HLP) since the late 1960s when I joined Potential Plus UK (then the newly established National Association for Gifted Children).
-Having set up a committee to run a local branch I later served on NAGC’s national Council of Management for many years, fo whom I eventually organise and ran a large programme of summer schools as well as editing newsletters for different age ranges of members’ children.
+Having set up a committee to run a local branch I later served on NAGC’s national Council of Management for many years, organising and running a large programme of summer schools as well as editing newsletters for different age ranges of members’ children.
 Then in 1984, to ensure the financial survival of the summer schools, together with an NAGC colleague I set up The Potential Trust.

-As well as being a Trustee of the Potential Trust, the Comino Foundation. and a founder member of GT Voice, I am an honorary life member of Potential Plus UK, and a Fellow of the RSA.
+As well as being a Trustee of the Potential Trust and the Comino Foundation, I am an honorary life member of Potential Plus UK, and a Fellow of the RSA.

 Denise Yates